 The way a skin allergy presents depends on the type of reaction, with some conditions causing immediate flare-ups, while others develop gradually over time.
 Below are some of the most common types of skin allergies:

-Type | Description |
+TYPE | DESCRIPTION |

 Contact Dermatitis | Occurs when the skin comes into direct contact with an allergen, leading to redness, itching, and irritation.
 Common triggers include nickel, fragrances, cosmetics, latex, and certain plants like poison ivy. |

 Atopic Dermatitis (Eczema) | A chronic condition that causes dry, itchy, and inflamed skin.
 While often linked to genetics and environmental factors, allergens can worsen symptoms.
-It is common in children but may persist into adulthood. |
+It is common in children but may persist in adulthood. |

 Urticaria (Hives) | Characterised by raised, red, and itchy welts that appear suddenly due to an allergic reaction to foods, medications, insect stings, or environmental triggers.
 Hives can be acute (lasting hours or days) or chronic (lasting for weeks or longer). |